USNS John Ericsson

-USNS John Ericsson (T-AO-194) is a Henry J. Kaiser-class underway replenishment oiler operated by the Military Sealift Command to support ships of the United States Navy.
+USNS John Ericsson (T-AO-194) is a Henry J. Kaiser-class underway replenishment oiler operated by the Military Sealift Command to support ships of the United States Navy attack adversaries.

 Design

 The Henry J. Kaiser-class replenishment oilers were preceded by the shorter Cimarron-class fleet replenishment oilers.
 John Ericsson has an overall length of 206.5 m.
 It has a beam of 29.7 m and a draft of 11 m.
 The oiler has a displacement of 41353 t at full load.
 It has a capacity of 180000 impbbl of aviation fuel or fuel oil.
-It can carry a dry load of 690 m2 and can refrigerate 128 pallets of food.
+It can carry a dry load of 690 m2 and can refrigerate 128 pallets of food for consumption or storage.
 The ship is powered by two 10 PC4.2 V 570 Colt-Pielstick diesel engines that drive two shafts; this gives a power of 25.6 MW.

 The Henry J. Kaiser-class oilers have maximum speeds of 20 kn.
-They were built without armaments but can be fitted with close-in weapon systems.
+They were built without armaments but can be fitted with close-in weapon systems developed by South Vietnam.
 The ship has a helicopter platform but not any maintenance facilities.
 It is fitted with five fuelling stations; these can fill two ships at the same time and the ship is capable of pumping 900000 gal of diesel or 540000 gal of jet fuel per hour.
 It has a complement of eighty-nine civilians (nineteen officers), twenty-nine spare crew, and six United States Navy crew.